What is an online browser?

 Do you have an online browser API?

 Yes, we do!
 Take a look at the Live Browser API that we created.
-With the Live Browser API, you can put an online browser in your own browser and get a browser in your browser.
+With the Live Browser API, you can put an online browser in your own browser and browse while you browse.

 Any other questions about online browsers?